spncrptrsn/spncrptrsn.github.io/glenrock_design.md

-### Scripting a player-driven quest with varied solutions
+### Scripting a player-driven quest with varied outcomes

 For this quest, I started with this relatively simple premise, provided by Larian Studios as part of their scripting test.